Supporting Dyslexic Students in Primary School

 Learning Outcomes:

-- Define Dyslexia, dispel common misconceptions, and recognize its impact on learning and well-being.
+• Understand what dyslexia is, dispel common misconceptions, and recognise its impact on learning and well-being.

-- Build a child’s confidence and emotional well-being by providing reassurance, encouragement, and strategies to foster self-esteem, self-efficacy, resilience, and independence.
+• Promote confidence and emotional well-being through reassurance, encouragement, and strategies that foster self-esteem and resilience.

 About the Author